makerdao/auction-keeper/README.md

   * submitting approvals
   * adjusting the balance of surplus to debt
   * queuing debt for auction
-  * biting a CDP or starting a flap or flop auction, even if insufficient funds exist to participate in it
+  * biting a CDP or starting a flap or flop auction
 * The keeper does not check model prices until an auction exists.
 As such, it will `kick`, `flap`, or `flop` in response to opportunities regardless of whether or not your Dai or MKR balance is sufficient to participate.
 This too imposes a gas fee.